csev/dj4e/assn/dj4e_tut02.md

 https://docs.djangoproject.com/en/5.2/intro/tutorial02/

+Read all these notes before starting the tutorial - ti will save you a lot of time.

 Notes for PythonAnywhere
 ------------------------

 **Hint:** At the point where the tutorial tells you to modify the `polls/admin.py` you should also import the `Choice` model following the pattern of importing the `Question` model.
-It will make comepleting the assignment a lot easier.
+It will make completing the assignment a lot easier.

+**Important:** DO not go back to tutorial1 on the django web site and create the folder `djangotutorial`
+- you already have this folder called `django_projects`.
+Make sure to do all your work in `django_projects` and not `djangotutorial`.

 Also as a reminder, you never use `runserver` on PythonAnywhere: